bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

     active `Domain` at points we check `terminable` instead.
 Even though this is duplicative, it is necessary for a correct implementation when POSIX signal handlers are involved, because it is extremely inadvisable to take locks in a signal handler.
-While a `Mutex` is can be dangerous, we can share an `AtomicBool` in signal-safety-constrained code with impunity!
+While a `Mutex` can be dangerous, we can share an `AtomicBool` in signal-safety-constrained code with impunity!
 See the section `Timeout while handling a guest fault` for more details on working under this constraint.

 The astute observer may notice that `Lucet` contains both an instance `Domain` and an instance `State`.
 These discuss different aspects of the instance's